Luis-txrrorzin/LuisiTxrror/README.md

 I'm constantly learning and expanding my skill set.
 Here are some of the technologies and topics I'm currently diving into:

+- PHP
-- JavaScript and its frameworks (React, Vue, etc.)
+- JavaScript
-- Python and Data Science
+- React and NodeJs
-- Cloud Computing (AWS, GCP)
+- Sql
-- Containerization (Docker, Kubernetes)
+- Bootstrap

 Feel free to reach out to me if you'd like to discuss any of these topics or if you have any suggestions for my learning journey.